Connect with others who understand.

 6. Benzodiazepines

-Benzodiazepines treat mania associated with bipolar 1 disorder.
+Some benzodiazepines have been used to treat symptoms of mania associated with bipolar 1 disorder.
 They work by calming the brain and nervous system, creating a sedative effect.
 Your doctor may prescribe a benzodiazepine to control manic symptoms when you first start treatment.
-This gives your other medications — like lithium — time to start working.
-Remember, it generally takes five to seven days for lithium to become effective.
+This gives your other medications, like lithium, time to start working.
+It usually takes at least five to seven days for lithium to start working.

-Lorazepam (Ativan) is a benzodiazepine that’s given by mouth or as a shot into the muscle.
-Side effects you may experience include:
+Lorazepam is a benzodiazepine that’s given by mouth or as a shot into the muscle.
+Side effects may include:

 • Nausea